codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 <!---**Enable Git providers**
-Optional; required for GitLab, Bitbucket Server, and GitHub Enterprise Git providers.
+Optional for GitHub; required for GitLab, Bitbucket Server, and GitHub Enterprise Git providers.
 Enable GitLab, Bitbucket Server, or GitHub Enterprise Server as the Git provider for the runtime and for the account.
 >The Git provider defined for the first runtime in the account must be used for all the runtimes in the same account.